netography/neto-mcp/neto_mcp_server/nql-guide.md

 | `<=`       | less than                 |
 | `>=`       | greater than or equals to |
 | `>`        | greater tha               |

-For additional examples, see [NQL Examples](doc:nql-examples), or watch the [Video walkthroughs](doc:video-walkthroughs##netography-query-language-nql-in-10-minutes-or-less) NQL video.

 # Pattern Matching (Wildcards, RegEx, Fuzzy) in NQL